Harrison Audio: Background

+In late 1973, Harrison, together with Tom Piper, formed Pandora Systems to manufacture audio equipment, including limiters, the Time Line (a digital delay), and the Speed Freak (a device to manipulate the running time of the MCI tape machine).
+Harrison began development on what would become the 3232 console, intending on licensing the design to MCI again.
+When MCI chose not to license Harrison's design and instead released the 500 Series, Pandora Systems manufactured Harrison's console design, introducing it in December 1975.
+In February 1976, Studio Supply Company was sold and Harrison Systems, Inc. was formed.

+Harrison Systems

-During the first decade of its existence, Harrison Consoles produced a series of popular consoles for the film, music, broadcast TV markets.
-In 1975 the company introduced its first product, the Harrison 3232, and the first 32 series product.
+During the first decade of its existence, Harrison Systems produced a series of popular consoles for the film, music, and broadcast TV markets, beginning in 1975 with its first product, the Harrison 3232, and the first 32 Series product.
 This was followed by the PP-1 film console, the MR-2, MR-3, and MR-4 music recording consoles, the TV-3, TV-4 broadcast consoles, the HM-5 live console, the Raven music recording console, and the Air-7/Pro-7 broadcast and production consoles.
-These fully analog console designs continued into the 1990s, while the digital revolution was taking place.
+These fully-analog console designs continued into the 1990s, while the digital revolution was taking place.
 During this period of rapid digital development, Harrison still continued to produce analog consoles (often with some digital elements) such as the AIR 790/PRO 790 broadcast and production consoles, AP-100 on-air production console, the MR-20 music console, the industry workhorse TV-950 and Pro-950 production consoles, and finally the TV5.1 surround-capable broadcast console.

-In 1985 Harrison introduced its SeriesTen, the world's first digitally controlled analog mixer with console automation.
+In 1985, Harrison introduced its SeriesTen, the world's first digitally controlled analog mixer with console automation.
 The SeriesTen used only 3 knobs above each channel strip to "page" between various functions of the console.
 By separating the knob from the actual audio signal, it was possible to instantly save and recall the settings of the console, without mechanically turning the knobs on the surface.
 At the time this was unheard of, but it has now become a ubiquitous feature of every digital console on the market.
-Perhaps proving that the SeriesTen was ahead of its time, many SeriesTen console were still in use in 2009.
+Perhaps proving that the SeriesTen was ahead of its time, many SeriesTen consoles were still in use in 2009.